ethereumjs/ethereumjs-monorepo/packages/vm/DEVELOPER.md

 For state tests you can use the `--jsontrace` flag to output opcode trace information.

-Blockchain tests support `--debug` to verify the postState:
+Blockchain tests support `--debug` to verify the post state:

 `tsx ./test/tester --blockchain --debug --test='ZeroValue_SELFDESTRUCT_ToOneStorageKey_OOGRevert_d0g0v0_EIP158'`